British Sprint Championship Round

 - Lola T100 [SL100/4] (Richard Lester): Believed to be the works Lola T100 entered by Lola Racing for John Surtees to drive in Formula 2 at the start of 1967.
 Fitted with a Cosworth FVA engine and raced by Surtees at Snetterton and Silverstone in March 1967, then by Chris Irwin at the Nürburgring in April.
 Sold in May to David Bridges for Brian Redman to drive in F2 for the rest of that season.
 Retained by Bridges for F2 in 1968, when it was driven by Redman, Chris Williams, Mike Beckwith, David Hobbs and Robin Widdows.
 Sold to Robin Darlington (Ruaben, Wales) late 1969, and used in libre racing in 1970.
 He advertised it in January 1971 when it had a twin cam and was prepared for the new 1971 Formula Atlantic category.
 Robin cannot recall where it went, but it was next seen in Sprints in late 1973, when it was driven by Richard Lester (Yoxall, Staffordshire).
 The car was run by Lester in the 1600cc class in Sprints and occasional hillclimbs from 1974 to 1977.
 Lester then acquired a March 73B, and advertised the T100 in January 1978 as "ex-Redman" with an all-steel twin cam and Hewland FT200 gearbox.
 This may be the red/white Lola T100 that Kenneth Brill (Redditch, Worcestershire) entered for a libre race at Croft in June 1978.
 Subsequent history unknown.

 - Brabham BT30 (Malcolm Orme): Tony Street (Wellesbourne, Warwickshire) raced a Brabham BT30 in sprints and hillclimbs in 1973.
 The origins of the car are currently unknown but Malcolm Orme recalls that the car he and Bob Penzer used in speed events between 1976 and 1978 had previously been driven by Street.
-Penzer had bought the car from John Hinley (Knowle, Warwickshire) and later sold it back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
-This would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
+Penzer had bought the car from John Hinley (Knowle, Warwickshire) so this would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
 It is also likely that this was the 2-litre "BT30/35" used at Curborough in June 1975 by Tony Sofiano (Harborne, Birmingham) and John Parsons, managers of The Elbow Room nightclub in Aston.
 Parsons advertised this car with a 1920cc BDG and mentioning BT35 fuel tanks in October 1975.
 The last known appearance of this car was when driven by Bob Penzer in a sprint at Oulton Park in April 1978.
-Nothing more known but note that this car neatly fits the gap in the history of BT30/26 and also spent its life in the same county in which BT30/26 reappears.
+Penzer later sold the Brabham back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
+Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.